 Mapping tools can also be used for developing a local escalation protocol for deterioration in a person's mental state.
 Use the signs described in tools such as the mental health triage tool to set thresholds for escalation in response to observed or reported changes in a person's mental state.
 Consider local clinical capacity and access to mental health expertise to decide whether the response can be implemented by the treating team, or referral should be made to a clinical psychiatry liaison or other available service.
 Engage the patient, and their carer and family in shared decision making about escalation of care.
-Patient pain and distress that are unable to be managed using available treatments may indicate acute deterioration that needs urgent treatment.
-Include pain and distress as a criterion for escalation in the protocol.
+Patient pain and distress that are unable to be managed using available treatments may indicate acute deterioration that needs urgent

-Patients may show signs of clinical deterioration other than those identified in the escalation protocol, and there is evidence that clinician worry or concern may precede deterioration in vital signs.368 Include clinician worry or concern as a criterion for escalation in the protocol.
+Patients may show signs of clinical deterioration other than those identified in the escalation protocol, and there is evidence that clinician worry or concern may precede deterioration in vital signs.
+Include clinician worry or concern as a criterion for escalation in the protocol.